malachib/util.embedded/readme.md

 * Linked lists, single and doubly linked
 * Circular buffer
 * C#-like event code
+* Cross-thread RPC mechanism (if using an external threading tool)
 * Service objects facilitating start, stop and status querying
  * Canned MQTT Service for use with Adafruit's MQTT libraries (must define either MQTT_TYPE_WIFI or MQTT_TYPE_FONA).
 Hard wired to either WiFi or FONA at this time
  * Canned Wifi Service for use with ESP8266 (must define MQTT_TYPE_WIFI)